Xmetalfanx/linuxSetup/documentation/download.md

+# Options to Download

-### Download from the Release Page
+## Download from the Release Page

 1. Go To [Xmetal's Linux Setup Script Release Page (there are links on the right as well)](https://github.com/Xmetalfanx/linuxSetup/releases/latest)
 2. Download either the tar.gz or zip file and extract it
 3. Enter the extracted directory

-### Download with git
+## Download with git

-Please Note: this apparently gets a large amount of git history (my code changes) that is not needed really
+Please Note: this apparently gets a large amount of git history

-Also the git package MAYBE preinstalled in some distros...
-I am assuming it's not with the instructions below
+The git package MAYBE preinstalled in some distros, I am assuming it's not with the instructions below

-#### In Arch
+### In Arch

 `sudo pacman -S git`